-AYUSO PODIUMS IN ANDALUCIA AS RUI OLIVEIRA COMES CLOSE IN ALGARVE
+Ayuso Podiums In Andalucia As Rui Oliveira Comes Close In Algarve

-(MENAFN- Dubai PR Network) UAE Team Emirates took two podiums in two races today with Juan Ayuso taking 2nd on the 4.5km TT at the Vuelta Andalucia while Rui Oliveira sprinting to a close 2nd place on stage 3 of the Volta Algarve.
+(MENAFN- Mid-East) UAE Team Emirates took two podiums in two races today with Juan Ayuso taking 2nd on the 4.5km TT at the Vuelta Andalucia while Rui Oliveira sprinting to a close 2nd place on stage 3 of the Volta Algarve.

 Ayuso not only takes second on the stage but also in the final general classification after the race was suspended due to the lack of police personnel available due to agriculture strikes in the region.